A Darkfield Perspective of Rasa and Rakta Dhatus with Reference to Ayurvedic Rasayana Herbs

 By constant retesting, not only can we arrive at a deeper understanding of the myriad substances in our materia medica, but we also know precisely when to modify our protocols based on changes that we have observed.

 There are many common conditions that have potentially catastrophic consequences, such as anemia; but by using darkfield microscopy, we can determine the underlying cause of the anemia.
-Again, to use examples, the authors have seen a deficiency of red blood cells due to parasites as well as toxicity, such as ingestion of mushrooms, even so-called edible mushrooms for which a variety of nutritional claims are made, or due to a drug with severe side effects; but they have also seen death of erythrocytes due to radiation exposure.
+Again, to use examples, the author has seen a deficiency of red blood cells due to parasites as well as toxicity, such as ingestion of mushrooms, even so-called edible mushrooms for which a variety of nutritional claims are made, or due to a drug with severe side effects; but she has also seen death of erythrocytes due to radiation exposure.

 Second International Conference on Ayurveda, Unani, Siddha and Traditional Medicine, Institute of Indigenous Medicine, Colombo, Sri Lanka, 16-18 December 2014.

 Dr. Indunil A. Weerarathne is a Sri Lankan Ayurvedic doctor with degrees in counseling as well as Ayurvedic medicine.
-She did post-graduate work in the Surgery Department of the University of Colombo’s Institute of Indigenous Medicine.
-She collaborated with Dr. Ingrid Naiman between 2000-2016.
+She gave the presentation based on this paper at the above-mentioned conference.